hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Hi, that's correct.

 [19:48:45](#1YSnxu3yvVcMZZ3PQPskGyDA9RaC62wx5zHTAuUtuh4) <Eisenaxt>:
 Ah, OK.
-Nice to know that I am on the right way.   Ì†ΩÌ∏Ä
+Nice to know that I am on the right way.   üòÄ

 [19:49:27](#CcjGPWapHXCRx-HSa38ovEugeOVmfyyrlu0im6fNYq4) <Eisenaxt>:
 I stumbled at the beginning over throw and catch.
 But this words seem not directly related to error-handling.